 This is the first study to examine indirect associations between pain severity and nicotine dependence as a function of sleep impairment.
 Results indicated that pain severity ratings were positively and indirectly associated with both tobacco and ENDS dependence scores via greater level of sleep impairment.
 These findings contribute to a growing literature linking nicotine/tobacco dependence to both sleep (Boutoua et al., 2008; Hägg et al., 2020; Short et al., 2016) and pain (Campanini et al., 2022; Finan et al., 2013; Koffel et al., 2016), and extends these findings by highlighting sleep impairment as a potential pathway by which pain severity may contribute to greater nicotine/tobacco dependence.

 These results may be explained, in part, by the timing and nature of nicotine withdrawal symptoms, which can emerge within hours of last use and frequently coincide with periods of sleep when nicotine intake is interrupted (McLaughlin et al., 2015).
 The severity of sleep disturbances is related to the amount of nicotine consumed, level of dependence, and duration of abstinence (Jaehne et al., 2009), and may be further compounded by co-occurring pain.
 Longitudinal studies indicate that individuals who smoke and experience pain report greater fatigue and sleep problems, with insufficient sleep predicting higher pain ratings the following day (Bigatti et al., 2008; Edwards et al., 2008; Wilt et al., 2016).
 Acute analgesic (Ditre et al., 2016; Ditre et al., 2019) and stimulating (Singh et al., 2023) effects of nicotine may further reinforce ongoing use as individuals attempt to manage both pain and sleep disruption.
 Together, these findings underscore the importance of investigating the dynamic interplay between pain, sleep impairment, and nicotine dependence.

-(Koob & Le Moal, 2008; McEwen, 2006)(Anderson & Platten, 2011; Lovallo, 2006)
+In addition to behavioral reinforcement and withdrawal timing, neurobiological mechanisms may underlie the link between pain, sleep impairment, and nicotine dependence.
+Both pain and sleep disturbance are associated with dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis and alterations in reward-related pathways, including dopamine and acetylcholine systems implicated in nicotine dependence (Koob & Le Moal, 2008; McEwen, 2006).
+Disruption of the HPA axis may increase allostatic load in individuals with co-occurring pain and sleep impairment, heightening nicotine craving and dependence (Anderson & Platten, 2011; Lovallo, 2006).
+These biological-behavioral interactions may contribute to a feedback loop in which nicotine is used to manage the compounding effects of pain and poor sleep, while reinforcing dependence, sleep disruption, and pain.